 Making a faux wood grain table top is easier than you think using this simple paint technique.
-No stripping or staining is required – in fact, this look is achieved with chalk paint and antiquing wax.
-In this How To Paint Furniture To Look Like Wood in 3 Simple Steps post I walk you through this easy fake wood paint technique!
+No stripping or staining is required - in fact, this look is achieved with chalk paint and antiquing wax.

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.

-About this Painting Technique
+About this painting technique

 I first learned of this technique a couple of years ago and originally tried it on an old vintage end table that I picked up from the Facebook Marketplace.
 It was such a simple technique and 4 years later, the table still looks like the day I finished it.
 This table featured above sits on the end of our sofa and fits perfectly in this space.
 There are no scratches or stains and it has held up really well.
 The best part is that you would never know the top is a faux wood grain painting technique.